 Larger aircraft departing a class B airport must be vectored such that they remain within class B airspace until they exit the lateral boundaries or climb through the ceiling of class B airspace (or to look at it another way, they should not operate below the floor of class B airspace).

 To determine if an aircraft meets these requirements, consult the ZLA Info Tool.
 When looking the aircraft up, its TEC class is listed in the fourth column.
 Aircraft with the "J" and "M" TEC class must be issued this clearance.

 At LAX, we generally accomplish this by issuing headings.
-Unless otherwise instructed by the radar controller, don't assign headings to these aircraft as the tower controller will issue the appropriate departure instructions.
+Unless otherwise instructed by the radar controller or prescribed by local SOP, don't assign headings to these aircraft as the tower controller will issue the appropriate departure instructions.
 For example:

 "Falcon One Two Three Sierra Xray, cleared out of the Los Angeles Bravo airspace, maintain VFR at or below 3000, departure frequency one two four point five, squawk one zero one seven".